hgvajgyhu/hgvajgyhu/README.md

 - 👋 Hi, I’m @hgvajgyhu
 - 👀 I’m interested in ...Men
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...How to rawdog
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...you all know by now
-- 📫 How to reach me ...
+- 📫 How to reach me ...4chan
 - 😄 Pronouns: ...Helicopter
 - ⚡ Fun fact: ...GAyY